conradakunga/Blog/_posts/2020-12-30-what-do-you-actually-agree-to-when-you-accept-all-cookies.md

 </ItemGroup>
 ```

+This means that the build action is `none` - we're not doing anything to the file.
+Also, we want to copy the file to the output directory, but only if it is newer.

-Resulting project file should look like this:
+The resulting project file should look like this:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">